 EdCollege: the percent of respondents who have completed a college diploma or university degree.

-You might have seen these data before; if you have, you might recall that we omitted Utah, because (for religious reasons) a lot of people do not smoke there for reasons that have nothing to do with eating fruits and vegetables.
+The data are in http://ritsokiguess.site/datafiles/brfss_no_utah.csv.
+There are many other variables, which you can ignore.
+The state of Utah is omitted, because (for religious reasons) a lot of people do not smoke there for reasons that have nothing to do with eating fruits and vegetables.

 Read in and display (a little of) the data.